BP Solar Inverter - Deye Factory Price 48V 12KW Hybrid Solar Inverter with UL Certificates

 Q: Do you have CE?A: Yes, our products are approved by CE.Q: Is OEM &ODM available in your factory ?A: Yes, you just offer us necessary documents and then we will produce the products as your requirements.Q: What is your Packing details?A: 1.Wooden case or carton package,standard export packages2.All of the productions are inspected carefully by QC before delivery.Q: What is your Delivery time?A: Usually, we make merchandise inventory.
 If we have the products in stock, the delivery time is 5-10 days after receiving the deposit; If we don’t have the products in stock, we will arrange the production right now.
 The delivery time will be 10-30 days.
 It depends on the quantity of order.Q:Why choose us?A: 1.
 Ready To Ship 2.
 Sample Available 3.
 One-Stop Service 4.
 Online customization5.
 Many years' experiences of manufacturing and service available in 24hours

-- Q: What is the warranty period for a solar inverter?
+- Q: What is the efficiency loss of a solar inverter over time?

-- Q: What is the difference between a single-phase and three-phase solar inverter?
+- Q: What is the role of a solar inverter in preventing islanding?

-- Q: What is the role of a cooling system in a solar inverter?
+- Q: What are the advantages of using a transformerless solar inverter?

 Send your message to us